DanPristupov/WpfExpressionBlendTheme/Readme.md

 ![Alt text](Screenshot.png)
 Before / After
 ####List of supported controls
+- Button
+- CheckBox
+- ComboBox
-- Button- CheckBox- ComboBox- Expander
+- Expander
+- GroupBox
+- Label
+- ListBox
-- GroupBox- Label- ListBox- ListView
+- ListView
-- Menu- RadioButton- ScrollViewer- TabControl- TextBox- ToggleButton- TreeView
+- Menu
+- RadioButton
+- ScrollViewer
+- TabControl
+- TextBox
+- ToggleButton
+- TreeView
+- DataGrid

 ####How to use that theme in your application
 #####NuGet